 Training & Recruitment

-Connect-NICEM training opportunities:
+Connect-NICEM Interpreting training and recruitment opportunities:

-OCN Community Interpreting Level 4
+Training Course OCN Community Interpreting

 NICEM other training programmes: